Divorce Law in Canada

 $3,000.00 in maintenance:

-refuse to issue or renew the payor's driver's licence
+- instructing ICBC to refuse to issue or renew the payor's driver's licence

 - requesting the federal government to suspend, refuse to issue or renew the payor's passport and/or federal aviation or marine licence.

 - If the payor owns all or a major part of a corporation, making the payor's corporation liable for the payor's maintenance payments.

 - The FMEP also charges payors daily interest on the current balance of unpaid maintenance and adds the interest to its records at the end of each month.
 All interest goes to recipients.

 OKs gay marriage